public-assembly/dx-research-layer/README.md

 /example

-> “At first, I tried installing through the plugin, but it kept throwing errors, despite installing it how the documentation said to.
-Then I switched to a maven project which, admittedly, I am not familiar with.
+> “At first, I tried installing through terminal, but it kept throwing errors, despite installing it how the documentation said to.
+Then I switched to a nextjs project which, admittedly, I am not familiar with.
 Even then following documentation and examples online, it was not allowing me to download and execute the example getting started code.”
->

-> “Using my existing account/number/service plan didn't work through Java SDK, but does work through the button click online interface.
-When I released that account/number/service plan and created a fresh one, sending an SMS through the Java SDK worked.”
->
+> “Using my (example: existing API key) my code didn’t deploy, but does work through my local machine When do this however it does work.”

-> “Setting up the virtual number is confusing.
-Not sure if my phone number will suffix or do I really need a virtual number.
-Also, its not exactly clear how to create the virtual number on the site.”
+> “Setting up providers are confusing.
+Also, its not exactly clear how to create a theme on the site.”
->

-> “Message is always "This is a test message from your account", regardless of what message I put in when using the Java SDK.
-Is this a limitation of the trial account/free account?
+> “Message is always "This is a test message from your account", regardless of what message I put in when using the Provider.
+Is this a limitation of the package?
 Or is it a bug?
 If the former, I didn't see it documented clearly anywhere.”
 >

 **How does this work if solutions are public?**

 This research is about honest individual feedback we give maintainers.
 Sure, people could copy feedback and solutions, but that's why we use loom to validate submissions.

+## **Compensation**

+0.25 ETH
 ## **Code of Conduct**

 ## **Sponsors**

 Public Assembly
-BuilderDAO?

 ## **Community**

 **[https://forum.public---assembly.com/g/Research-WG](https://forum.public---assembly.com/g/Research-WG)**

-- Modified from Haxor DX Challenges
+> Modified from Haxor DX Challenges